-- (a) All provisions in this Section apply to Facilities-based and Services-based Licensees. - (b) In this Section, the term: - (i) "Licensee" refers to a Facilities-based Licensee or a Services-based Licensee; and - (ii) "telecommunication service" shall, unless the context requires otherwise, include any equipment associated with the use of such service that have been provided by the Licensee to the End User. - (c) This Section governs the relationship between Licensees and their End Users.
-This Section does not govern the relationship between a Licensee that purchases telecommunication services from another Licensee to provide telecommunication services to third parties.
+- (a) All provisions in this Section apply to Facilities-based and Services-based Licensees. - (b) In this Section, the term: - (i) "Business End User" refers to a business subscriber of any Service in Singapore and for purposes of Sub-section 3.2.6.2(a)(vi), includes a user of any Service in Singapore; - (ii) "Licensee" refers to a Facilities-based Licensee or a Services-based Licensee; - (iii) "Personal Data" shall have the same meaning as in the Personal Data Protection Act 2012; - (iv) "Residential End User" refers to a residential subscriber of any Service in Singapore, and for purposes of Sub-section 3.2.6.2(c)(iii), includes a user of any Service in Singapore; - (v) "Roaming-related Information" includes (i) roaming partners in the foreign jurisdiction; (ii) charges for voice, messaging, data and other roaming-related ancillary services to the in-bound roamer's home country, in Singapore and to any other country; and (iii) alternative roaming options available to the subscriber such as alternative call-back options or roaming rate-capped bundles; and - (vi) "Service" shall, unless the context requires otherwise, include any equipment associated with the use of such service that has been provided by the Licensee to the End User. - (c) This Section governs the relationship between Licensees and their End Users.
+This Section does not govern the relationship between a Licensee that purchases Services from another Licensee to provide Services to third parties.
 Nothing in this Section is intended to limit any right that an End User may have under any applicable legislation.

 The growth of competition provides End Users with increased choice amongst telecommunication service providers.
-To the extent that Licensees are subject to effective competition, market forces, augmented by the minimal requirements and prohibitions contained in this Section, will generally be sufficient to ensure that Licensees provide telecommunication services to End Users on just, reasonable and non-discriminatory terms.
+To the extent that Licensees are subject to effective competition, market forces, augmented by the minimal requirements and prohibitions contained in this Section, will generally be sufficient to ensure that Licensees provide Services to End Users on just, reasonable and non-discriminatory terms.

-3.2 General Duties of All Licensees
+3.2 General Duties of Licensees

-All Licensees must comply with the following consumer protection provisions:
+Licensees (as defined in Sub-section 3.1.1) must comply with the following consumer protection provisions: